itthinx/affiliates/readme.txt

 ### Premium Extensions available separately

-- [Affiliates Coupons](http://www.itthinx.com/shop/affiliates-coupons/) to create WooCommerce coupons for affiliates automatically and in bulk.
+- [Affiliates Coupons](https://www.itthinx.com/shop/affiliates-coupons/) to create WooCommerce coupons for affiliates automatically and in bulk.
-- [Affiliates Users](http://www.itthinx.com/shop/affiliates-users/) to automatically create affiliate accounts for new users
+- [Affiliates Users](https://www.itthinx.com/shop/affiliates-users/) to automatically create affiliate accounts for new users
-- [Affiliates by Username](http://www.itthinx.com/shop/affiliates-by-username/) which allows affiliate links to indicate usernames in addition to the affiliate IDs
+- [Affiliates by Username](https://www.itthinx.com/shop/affiliates-by-username/) which allows affiliate links to indicate usernames in addition to the affiliate IDs
 - [Affiliates Permanent](https://www.itthinx.com/shop/affiliates-permanent/) : This extension is useful if you want to grant your affiliates commissions on all purchases made by customers they refer.
-- [Affiliates Products](http://www.itthinx.com/shop/affiliates-products/) which handles WooCommerce product commissions for product partners and affiliates on product sales
+- [Affiliates Products](https://www.itthinx.com/shop/affiliates-products/) which handles WooCommerce product commissions for product partners and affiliates on product sales

 ### Features

+* Affiliates Dashboard

+    Fully integrates affiliate login, registration, statistictal overview, affiliate links and profile in a setup-free dashboard.
+Available as block and shortcode and highly customizable using templates.
+Individual dashboard sections are also available as blocks and shortcodes and can be customized using templates.

 * Real-time reporting

     Referrals and affiliate link statistics are recorded and available instantly, as transactions are processed.
-    Integration with virtually any E-Commerce platform
+    Integration with virtually any E-Commerce platform.

-    Information for affiliates on the front end: show affiliates information about their referrals including totals by currency and referral status.

 * Traffic Statistics

-    View traffic statistics per day, affiliate, source and landing page including clicks, visits and related referrals per affiliate.
+    Records browseable traffic statistics with source and landing page, user agent and related referrals per affiliate.

-* Affiliates provides an API which makes it compatible to use with virtually any E-Commerce and Membership system.

-    Affiliates Pro Integration packs are available for several platforms.
-More integrations are added constantly on request.

 * Unlimited Affiliates